bubtroniq/mountain_bike_trails/README.md

 The following issues were raised during my mid project meeting with my mentor:

 * The trails section was overflowing, causing horizontal scrooling on hover
+* Footer button were wraped in an achor tag, cauzing errors.
+* Poor HTML comments
+* Semanticaly wrong commit messages.
+* To improve forms contrast for better accessibility.

 #### W3C Validator